ga-curriculum/github-collaboration/fork-method-branching/README.md

 Let's simulate what it will look like as you contribute code to a project.

-When we used the `git branch new-feature` command, we created another branch called `new-feature` using the `main` branch as a starting point.
+When we used the `git branch new-feature` command, we created a new branch called `new-feature`, using the `main` branch as a starting point.

 This means all the files and code in the `main` branch were duplicated into the `new-feature` branch.
 From now on, any code we write will ***only exist in this feature branch***.
 Let's demo this.